What Is Best For The Children?

 Deciding to divorce is probably one of the hardest decisions a parent will make.
 But is staying together more detrimental to the children?
-Some parents are so worried about the trauma of divorce that they think staying together, remaining in unhappy marriages, is best.
+Some parents are so worried about the trauma of divorce that they think, remaining in an unhappy marriage, is best.
 But is it?
-Remaining in a dysfunctional marriage can also be harmful for kids.
-When the alternative is a home environment filled with frequent conflict and tension, divorce may be best and can benefit children in the long run.

-Children are surprisingly resistant.
+Children are surprisingly resilient.
 The short term effects of divorce are felt by everyone involved, but research shows that most children recover rather rapidly.
 The children are often relieved that the fighting and worrying has finally ceased and the environment has calmed down.
-Many children may experience confusion, anger and anxiety, although those feelings tend to diminish over time depending on the effect of divorce on their own world.
+Many children may experience confusion, anger, and anxiety, those feelings tend to diminish over time.
 The potential for lasting emotional harm to children is higher when the parents are openly hostile and even violent in front of the children.
 The children from families where the divorce is more of a surprise tend to have a harder time adjusting, though.
-If everything is rocking along and suddenly the children are thrown into their parents divorcing, no matter how civil, will greatly disrupt their lives.
+If everything is rocking along and suddenly the children are thrown into their parents’ divorce, no matter how civil, their lives may be greatly disrupted.

 The way that the parents handle the divorce seems to have the most impact on the children.
 Some adults experience feelings of failure, depression, or even substance abuse during and following a divorce.
 These things will definitely have a negative effect on the children involved.
 Children, too often, have to grow up too fast or become the adult, only adding to their frustration.
 The stress of the divorce never should impair the parent’s ability to parent.